mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 lambda, SNS and SQS.
 S3 events can be limited (downstream service and filtering), thus using EventBridge might be an alternative.

+> S3 events can only have one event rule per perfix, use SNS to circumvent it

 S3 batch operation allows bulk operation to be performed on existing S3 objects with single request,